-After taking a look at customer reviews from the new energy provider, we think it is safe to say that former Toto Energy customers are now in much better hands.
-The only major complaint that stood out about the new supplier is that smart meters may lose their smart functionality.
+After taking a look at customer reviews from new provider EDF, we think it is safe to say that former Toto Energy customers are now in much better hands.
+The only major complaint that stood out about the new supplier is that smart meters may lose smart functionality.
 They will still continue to function, but just as a traditional meter.

 For a more detailed analysis, take a look at our Toto Energy Reviews page.